FlowFuse/website/src/handbook/community/community-guidelines.md

 ## Node-RED is FlowFuse

-We strongly encourage the belief that there is no difference between the Node-RED and FlowFuse communities.
-Whether you are a FlowFuse community member or an employee, you should treat both community members equally.
+We strongly encourage the belief that the Node-RED and FlowFuse communities are the same.Whether you are a FlowFuse community member or an employee, you should treat both community members equally.
 Remember, the success of FlowFuse lies in the success of Node-RED.

 ### General Guidelines

 We provide the following guidelines to help ensure that our community remains respectful, collaborative, and supportive.
 These principles are grounded in common sense and shared values.
-By adhering to them, we can create a welcoming environment for all members and foster a culture of mutual respect and growth.
+Adhering to them can create a welcoming environment for all members and foster a culture of mutual respect and growth.

 - **Respect and Inclusivity:** Treat everyone with respect.
 Discrimination or harassment of any kind will not be tolerated.
 Strive to create a welcoming environment for all, regardless of experience level, background, or personal characteristics.